itcon-pty-au/typingmind-cloud-backup/README.md

 - Automatically restores the latest backup version from S3 to your TypingMind instance when you first open the app (provided a backup exists).
 - Enables automatic backing up of your TypingMind data to S3 throughout the session as per backup interval configured.
 - Last 30 days 'backup of backup' for a stress free experience.
 Apart from the single backup file, the extension now creates a daily 'no-touch' zipped backup of the main backup file.
 In case the main backup file gets corrupted, you can restore it using the previous day's backup!

-## New features implemented in [Beta Repo](https://github.com/itcon-pty-au/typingmind-cloud-backup-beta)
-- The repos are in sync currently.
-No new features added in Beta

 ## Using this extension
 WARNING: Ensure you take a local backup from "SETTINGS > APPDATA & STORAGE > EXPORT" before setting up the extension.